Vladimir Komarov: Soyuz 1

 As a result of the problems with the craft, the Soviets did not launch the second Soyuz module, from which cosmonauts were to perform an extra-vehicular activity (EVA) to the Soyuz 1, and cut the mission short.

 Komarov was ordered to re-orient the craft using the ion flow sensors on orbits 15 to 17.
 The ion sensors failed.
 Komarov did not have enough time to attempt a manual re-entry until orbit 19.
 Manual orientation relied on using the equipped Vzor periscope device, but to do this, Komarov had to be able to see the Sun.
 To reach the designated landing site at Orsk, the retro-fire had to take place on the night side of the Earth.
 Komarov oriented the spacecraft manually on the dayside then used the gyro-platform as a reference so that he could orient the craft for a night side retro-fire.
 He successfully re-entered the Earth's atmosphere on his 19th orbit, but the module's drogue and main braking parachute failed to deploy correctly.
-The module crashed into the ground, killing Komarov, at 6.24 a.m.
+The module crashed into the ground at terminal velocity, killing Komarov, at 6.24 a.m.

+During interviews, former KGB agent Venyamin Russayev made claims contested by some space historians.
+Among them, Russayev claimed that prior to the launch, Soyuz 1 engineers reported 203 design faults to party leaders, but their concerns "were overruled by political pressures for a series of space feats to mark the anniversary of Lenin's birthday".
+He also claimed that Yuri Gagarin was the backup pilot for Soyuz 1, and was aware of the design problems and the pressures from the Politburo to proceed with the flight, and that Gagarin attempted to "bump" Komarov from the mission, knowing that the Soviet leadership would not risk a national hero on the flight.
+At the same time, he claimed that Komarov refused to pass on the mission, even though he believed it to be doomed, explained that he could not risk Gagarin's life.